ihmeuw/vivarium_research/docs/source/model_design/general_research.rst

 RCTs are almost always longitudinal in nature in that study subjects are tracked over time following administration of the exposure or treatment.
 Selection of study participants are generally required to be at-risk for the outcome (note that the outcome may be *remission* from a condition, requiring study subjects to be infected at study enrollment).

+Of note, another type of RCTs is a *cluster* randomized trial.
+In cluster randomized trials, *groups* of study subjects (perhaps individual schools or neighborhoods) are treated as the unit for randomization rather than individual study subjects.

 Potential Biases
 ^^^^^^^^^^^^^^^^